SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap-v6.md

 ## Working with Solace High Availability (HA)

-The [Solace Messaging API for JMS]({{ site.links-docs-jms }}){:target="_top"} section “Establishing Connection and Creating Sessions” provides details on how to enable the Solace JMS connection to automatically reconnect to the standby message broker in the case of a HA failover of a message broker.
+The [Solace Messaging API for JMS]({{ site.links-docs-jms }}){:target="_top"} section "Establishing Connection and Creating Sessions" provides details on how to enable the Solace JMS connection to automatically reconnect to the standby message broker in the case of a HA failover of a message broker.
 By default Solace JMS connections will reconnect to the standby message broker in the case of an HA failover.

 In general the Solace documentation contains the following note regarding reconnection: